-Trump has shredded norms.
+Perspective | Trump has shredded norms.
 Here’s an exhaustive – and still partial – list.

 Week 109An AP investigation finds that Ivanka Trump and Jared Kushner could benefit financially from the Opportunity Zone program, which they promoted as White House advisers.

-At a contentious Oval Office meeting where Trump threatens to shut down the government over funding for his border wall, House Speaker Nancy Pelosi counters, “Please don’t characterize the strength that I bring to this meeting as the leader of the House Democrats, who just won a big victory.”
+At a contentious Oval Office meeting where Trump threatens to shut down the government over funding for his border wall, incoming House Speaker Nancy Pelosi counters, “Please don’t characterize the strength that I bring to this meeting as the leader of the House Democrats, who just won a big victory.”

 After the Weekly Standard, which was critical of Trump, closes after 23 years in business, Trump celebrates, calling the magazine “pathetic and dishonest.”